 # About Middlewares

-Middleware functions are functions that have access to the request Context ("ctx"), the configuration of the Action ("config"), and the next Action (or Middleware) function in the application’s request-response cycle ("action"): The "config" contains all annotations of the Action, converted to a Tree (~= JSON) object.
+Middleware functions are functions that have access to the request Context ("ctx"), the configuration of the Action ("config"), and the next Action (or Middleware) function in the application’s request-response cycle ("action"): The "config" contains all annotations of the Action, converted to a Tree (opens new window) (~= JSON) object.
 Middleware functions can perform the following tasks:

 • Execute any code.